microsoft/dev-proxy/README.md

 ### I've got no internet connection after using Graph Chaos Proxy

 If you terminate the Graph Chaos Proxy process, the proxy won't be able to unregister itself and you won't have network connection on your machine.
 To restore network connection, start the proxy and close it by pressing Enter, which will gracefully close the proxy unregistering it on your machine and restoring the regular network connection.

+### I keep getting 429 responses

+If you have the failure rate at 100% then no request can ever succeed.
+If you configure a lower failure rate then a previously throttled request will be passed to Microsoft Graph provided the `Retry-After` time period has elapsed.

+### I have a 429 response with no `Retry-After` header

+As documented in the [Best practices to handle throttling](https://learn.microsoft.com/en-us/graph/throttling#best-practices-to-handle-throttling) an exponential backoff retry policy is recommended.